mapbender/mapbender-documentation/en/installation/installation_ubuntu.rst

  a2ensite mapbender.conf
  service apache2 reload

-Konfiguration nginx
+Configuration nginx
 -------------------

 As an alternative to apache2, nginx can also be used as webserver.
-To use mapbender in nginx, create a configuration file within ``/etc/nginx/sites-available``:
+To use Mapbender in nginx, create a configuration file within ``/etc/nginx/sites-available``:

 .. code-block:: nginx